 Michelle Filling-Brown, PhD

-Michelle Filling-Brown, PhD, currently is the Acting Dean of the School of Humanities and Social Sciences.
+Michelle Filling-Brown, PhD, serves as the Dean of the School of Humanities and Social Sciences.

-Previously, Filling-Brown chaired the Department of English which includes majors in English, Writing, and Gender and Body Studies and minors in Theater, English, Writing, and Gender and Body Studies.
+Previously, Filling-Brown chaired the Department of English which includes majors in English/Writing, and minors in Theater, English, Writing, and Gender and Body Studies.
+In 2014, Filling-Brown received the Lindback Award for Distinguished Teaching, an honor awarded at institutions of higher education in Pennsylvania and New Jersey.
+Filling-Brown was awarded the 2012 Rose and Raymond Green Faculty Scholars Award.

 The cornerstone of Filling-Brown’s educational approach is making the students her primary focus.
 She is constantly developing innovative strategies for teaching writing.